Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Recursive Local Representation Alignment

-Given the error neurons and an error synaptic pathway described above, we may now specify how to generate layer-wise targets.
-In rec-LRA, targets in LRA can be considered to be the latent representations that are more desirable for a network to acquire when trying to learn a useful predictive mapping of $\mathbf{x}$ to $\mathbf{y}$.
-Generally, in rec-LRA, starting from any error neuron region $\mathbf{e}_j$, we compute the target for any immediately connected region/layer $\mathbf{e}_i$ in the following manner:
+Under rec-LRA (some error pathways are depicted in Figure \ref{fig:wiring}), targets can be likened to latent representations that would be more desirable when predicting $\mathbf{y}$ to $\mathbf{x}$.
+For a layer $i$ of neurons, a target is computed by taking the mismatch signal computed by error neurons $\mathbf{e}_j$ at layer $j$ in the network and transmitted across a set of error synapses $E_{j \rightarrow i}$, yielding a (vector) displacement signal that communicates to layer $i$'s error units $\mathbf{e}_i$ just how much the layer's activity needs to be adjusted to better please the mapping from $\mathbf{x}$ to $\mathbf{y}$.
+Formally, the target for layer $i$ is computed as follows:

-noting that all is required for computing a target at $i$ is its original pre-activation vector and knowledge of its post-synaptic activation function $\phi_i(\circ)$. $\beta$ is the modulation factor to control the influence of the transmitted error message from node $j$ to $i$.
+noting that all that is required for computing a target at $i$ is its original pre-activation vector and knowledge of its post-synaptic activation function $\phi_i(\circ)$. $\beta$ is the modulation factor to control the influence of the transmitted displacement message from node $j$ to $i$.
 Again, notice that we explicitly indicate the direction of transmission from region $j$ to $i$ with the subscript notation $j \rightarrow i$ for error synapses $E_{j \rightarrow i}$.
-In an MLP, $\mathbf{h}^i$ could simply be the pre-activation of a layer $i$ (as in Equation \ref{eqn:mlp}) and the post-activity of that layer $\mathbf{z}^i$ could be computed by applying a non-linear activation function, such as the linear rectifier, $\phi^i(v) = max(0, v)$, or a non-differentiable function such as the signum, $\phi^i(v) = sign(v)$.
+In an MLP, $\mathbf{h}^i$ would be the pre-activation of a layer $i$ (as in Equation \ref{eqn:mlp}) with the post-activity of that layer $\mathbf{z}^i$ computed by applying a non-linear activation function, such as the linear rectifier, $\phi^i(v) = max(0, v)$, or a non-differentiable function such as the signum, $\phi^i(v) = sign(v)$.
 However, $\mathbf{h}^i$ could be the output of a complex function, such as a stack of operations, i.e., convolution and max-pooling operators, as in the case of a residual convolutional network.
+The error neurons $\mathbf{e}_i$ at layer $i$ then compare the target $\mathbf{y}_i$ to the original activity $\mathbf{z}_i$.